spieglt/FlyingCarpet/README.md

 # Restrictions:

++ Apple devices can only transfer to/from Windows and Linux as they can no longer programmatically run hotspots.
+Use AirDrop instead.

 + 64-bit only.

 + Disables your wireless internet connection while in use (does not apply to Windows when receiving).

 + Drag-and-drop does not work on Windows because Flying Carpet requires administrator privileges on Windows and files cannot be dragged between processes of different privilege level.
 [See more.](https://social.msdn.microsoft.com/Forums/en-US/2fa935cf-be57-4bcc-9b96-7ee5a6b2b7a5/drag-n-drop-files-in-vista-rc1?forum=windowsuidevelopment)

-+ Flying Carpet no longer works between two Macs if the receiving end is running Big Sur or newer because Apple [deprecated the necessary ad hoc WiFi functions](https://developer.apple.com/documentation/corewlan/cwinterface/1426417-startibssmode).
-Use AirDrop instead.
-Mac-to-Windows and Mac-to-Linux still work as the Linux or Windows side will always host the network.

 + Flying Carpet should rejoin you to your previous wireless network after a completed or canceled transfer.
 This will not happen if the program freezes, crashes, or if the windows is closed during operation.

 # Planned features:

-+ Mobile versions, integrating functionality from https://github.com/claudiodangelis/qr-filetransfer.
++ Android version.

 If you've used Flying Carpet, please send me feedback!
 Thank you for your interest!